Skip to the calculator

 Sexual Abuse Settlement Amounts and Claim Value Ranges

-Documented harassment or inappropriate contact $50,000–$250,000+ Messages, witnesses, employer or school response, emotional impact, and whether the conduct escalated.
+Documented harassment or inappropriate contact $50,000–$250,000+ Messages, witnesses, employer or school response, emotional harm, and whether conduct escalated.

-Repeated abuse or grooming $750,000–$2M+ Duration, survivor age, documentation, PTSD diagnosis, school/work disruption, and prior complaints ignored.
+Repeated abuse or grooming $750,000–$2M+ Duration, survivor age, trauma diagnosis, education disruption, work impact, and documentation.

-Severe institutional abuse $2M–$5M+ Cover-up evidence, multiple victims, staff misconduct, repeated notice failures, long-term trauma, and punitive exposure.
+Severe institutional abuse $2M–$5M+ Cover-up evidence, multiple victims, prior complaints, staff misconduct, and long-term harm.

-Mass institutional resolution Varies by trust or settlement program Claims process rules, severity scoring, proof requirements, release terms, and settlement fund size.
+Mass institutional resolution Varies by settlement program Trust rules, proof requirements, claim scoring, release terms, settlement fund size, and deadlines.

-The sexual abuse settlement calculator begins with the type of abuse, including grooming, harassment, assault, exploitation, institutional abuse, or repeated misconduct.
+The calculator begins with the nature of the conduct, including grooming, harassment, assault, exploitation, repeated misconduct, or abuse by a person in authority.

-The tool weighs emotional distress, PTSD, medical care, lost income, educational disruption, family impact, and future treatment needs.
+The tool reviews emotional distress, PTSD, medical care, therapy, education disruption, lost income, disability, family impact, and future treatment needs.

 After submission, the sexual abuse settlement calculator can provide a preliminary estimate.
-A professional review may help compare that estimate with state law, institutional liability, and available evidence.
+A professional review may compare the estimate with state law, institutional liability, insurance, settlement program rules, and available evidence.

 Who May Qualify for a Sexual Abuse Lawsuit?

-There are records, witnesses, reports, prior complaints, screenshots, medical notes, therapy records, or evidence the institution failed to act.
+There are records, witnesses, reports, screenshots, therapy notes, medical records, prior complaints, or proof an institution failed to act.

-Evidence may disappear, witnesses may become harder to locate, or your filing window may depend on state-specific statute of limitations rules.
+Evidence may disappear, witnesses may be hard to locate, or your filing window may depend on state-specific statutes of limitations.

 7 Factors That Affect Sexual Abuse Settlement Value

 The sexual abuse settlement calculator focuses on factors commonly reviewed in civil abuse claims.
-No single factor controls the result, and a strong case often depends on how the evidence fits together.
+No single factor controls the result, and strong cases often depend on how the evidence fits together.

 1. Severity of abuse

-Repeated abuse, physical assault, coercion, or abuse involving a child typically increases damages exposure.
+Repeated abuse, physical assault, coercion, exploitation, or abuse involving a child may increase damages exposure.

 2. Duration and frequency

-Longer abuse periods may show greater harm, more notice opportunities, and more extensive emotional impact.
+Longer abuse periods may show greater harm, more notice opportunities, and a deeper long-term emotional impact.

 3. Survivor age